 Android Stuck on Boot Loop

-A boot loop happens when there is faulty communication within the Android operating system, which prevents your Android device from completing its boot sequence and thus stuck in a boot loop, restarting itself repeatedly.
+A boot loop happens when there is faulty communication within the Android operating system, which prevents your Android device from completing its boot sequence and thus gets stuck in a boot loop, restarting itself repeatedly.

 Android boot loop error is always caused by the following reasons: